nextcloud/collectives/README.md

 ## Development Background: Circle and user management

 In Nextcloud, every file/folder is owned by a user.
-Even when shared with a circle, the ultimate power over this object remains at the owner user.In collective workflows, this leads to several problems.
+Even when shared with a circle, the ultimate power over this object remains at the owner user.
+In collective workflows, this leads to several problems.
 Instead of individual users, we want the documents to be owned and maintained by the collective.
-Since this concept is unsupported by the Nextcloud and Circles per default, we decided to implement it on our own.
+Since this concept is unsupported by the Nextcloud and Circles per default, we plan to implement it on our own.

+Current status: Creating a new wiki internally does the following:

+2. Create a vehicle circle `<NAME>`
+3. Create a wiki folder `<NAME>`
+4. Share the wiki folder with the vehicle circle

-Creating a new wiki internally does the following:
+Planned: Creating a new wiki internally does the following:

 1. Create a vehicle user `wiki@<NAME>@<UUID>` (with random UUID as password)
-2. Create a vehicle circle `wiki@<NAME>@<UUID>` with the vehicle user as owner
+2. Create a vehicle circle `<NAME>` with the vehicle user as owner
-3. Create a wiki folder `wiki_<NAME>` with the vehicle user as owner
+3. Create a wiki folder `<NAME>` with the vehicle user as owner
 4. Share the wiki folder with the vehicle circle

-TODO:
-* Add support to rename and delete wikis
-* Add support to maintain circle members (and their privilege level?)

 ## Maintainers